 The same applies in terms of people who purchase a $70 business name one day and then erect a website claiming to be “best” the next.

 Snakebusters won’t allow that either and with the registered trademarks, Snakebusters now has the legally enforceable powers to stop bootleggers in their tracks.

 For the benefit of school teachers, parents and others, it’s important that they know who is actually the best in Australia’s reptile education business and who does proper hands on with reptiles.

 That’s why Snakebusters will remain protective of our trademarks and other intellectual property.

-Snakebusters®, Snake Man® and trading phrases like, Hold the animals®, Hands on reptiles®, Australia's best reptiles®, includes one of many variants that are registered trademarks, for which unauthorised use is forbidden.
+Snakebusters®, Snake Man®, Reptile Party®, Reptile Parties® and trading phrases like, Hold the animals®, Handle the animals®, Hands on reptiles®, Australia's best reptiles®, includes one of many variants that are registered trademarks, for which unauthorised use is forbidden.
 This is including for items underneath: